ftc2/phpbb-autoresize/ftc2/autoresize/README.md

 From the ACP, you can trigger resizing based on uploads exceeding max filesize, max dimensions (width,height), or either one.

 Regardless of how resizing is triggered, the image will be shrunk to not exceed specified max dimensions.
 Shrunk image is not *guaranteed* to be smaller than the max filesize.

+You may specify ImageMagick parameters if you wish as well.

 This extension also includes a feature to log debug messages to a text file.